ahmad0790/spotify-sequential-track-sequence-prediction/README.md

 ### How to run
+You must have a GPU machine to run these models.
+The models will not run if a GPU is not installed and might throw errors.

 #### Deep reinforcement learning (Tianyuan's Code Contribution)
 Download the data to ./DRL/data
 The skip prediction code can be found in .DRL/model/RL_based-binary.ipynb